Mincelot/mobile_app_assignment/deliverables/product.md

     * Allow users to discover new information (which information?
 And, why couldn't they discover it before?)
     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)

+Our competitors include https://www.hireachef.com/.
+They have a similar goal, however, they require chefs to have professional licenses.
+One of their advantages is an insurance policy for their services.
+One of their disadvantages is that they are only accessible through a website and hence they lack engagement with the mobile user base.
+Additionally, the act of picking chefs does not showcase enough modern clarity (using reviews from a client base, such as a star based rating system, to enable quickly picking between chefs).

+Our service would also be an alternative to ordering pre-cooked food from restaurants.
+Ordering food from these services (such as Foodora) can lead to food arriving cold.
+Additionally clients never know what to expect until they have received the food (after ordering and paying for it).
+Our system would also allow the clients to specify their preferred ingredients based on health issues, dietary restrictions or nutrient content.
+Clients would also be able to watch the chefs and learn from them for future reference making this a much more informative process than simply ordering food from a restaurant.

 ----